 Charlottesville Waldorf School opened its doors as Crossroads Waldorf School in September 1982, welcoming a class of twelve kindergarten-age children to a farmhouse at "The Crossroads" in southern Albemarle County.
-This first day of school represented the culmination of a two-year study of Waldorf education and the works of Rudolf Steiner undertaken by a group of parents.
+This first day of school represented the culmination of a two-year study of Waldorf education and the works of Rudolf Steiner undertaken by a group of parents and grandparents.
 The founding teacher was Sharifa Oppenheimer, who continued in our early childhood program for 21 years.

 One year after it opened, the fledgling school added a first grade, and the year after that outgrew its space in the renovated farmhouse and moved into rented space at St. Paul’s Memorial Church across from the Rotunda at the heart of Charlottesville’s university district.
 Throughout the 1980s, CWS experienced steady growth in enrollment and programs, adding specialty classes in handwork (1983) and foreign language (1984) and later stringed instruments (1987), recorder and music (1988), physical education (1992) and games (1999).
 In 1995, CWS graduated its first eighth grade.